 Bonny and Carole and I are posting discussion question(s) today for our latest RWU book . . .
-Trespasses by Louise Kennedy.
+The Marriage Portrait by Maggie O’Farrell.
 Join the discussion (which you’re welcome do even if you didn’t read the book) by commenting on our blogs.
 I’ll be answering your posts within the comment section for this discussion — and you can comment on other people’s comments, as well.
 Y’know . . . like in a real book group.

 First . . .
 I’d really like to know what you thought of the book.
-What did you like best (or least) about Trespasses?
-(And if you’ve already answered this question over on Carole’s blog today, feel free to just ignore it here.)
+What did you like best (or least) about the book?
+If you’ve read any other Maggie O’Farrell’s books (Hamnet, maybe?), how did The Marriage Portrait compare for you?

 I can’t wait to hear what you think!

 Don’t forget: We’ll be discussing the book on Zoom tonight – 7:00 pm Eastern Time.
 There’s still time for you to join us!
 Just let me know of your interest either with a comment or by sending me an email (see sidebar, above) — and I’ll send a Zoom invitation.

 PS – If you are planning to join us on the Zoom, but haven’t received an invitation from me (I sent them yesterday), please let me know so I can get the Zoom link to you today.